avijit9/CleanAdapt/README.md

 ## Contact

-In case of any issue, feel free to create a pull request.
+In case of any issues, feel free to create a pull request.
 Or reach out to [Avijit Dasgupta](https://avijit9.github.io).